deib-polimi/protocode4/p4/README.md

 # Protocode v4.0

 Protocode is a web application that helps you to prototype iOS and Android mobile apps.
 Thanks to its model-driven approach, you can model your app once for different operating systems.
+Here's a list of the key points of this web application:

 ## What's new in v4.0 ##

+* __Layout Constraints__: View Editor has been re-styled with constraint-based positioning mechanisms, giving the user the ability to create complex and screen size-adapive UI layouts

+* __Control Chains__: in addition to layout constraints, it is now possible to create horizontal and vertical chains of UI controls increasing further the design possibilities for the user

+* __Navigation Drawer Menu__: the application menu has been re-styled to the modern Navigation Drawer layout

+* __Scenes__: focusing on adaptivity, the design approach has been changed: now the user can create Scenes, which represent different "screens" of the application; each Scene contains one or more View Controllers, and the way in which the different View Controllers of a Scene are presented on screen can be differentiated for Phones and Tablets (so the same Scene can appear with a particular layout on a Phone and with another layout on a Tablet)

+* __Reusable View Controllers__: to achieve code reusability, the same View Controller can be reused many times in different Scenes

+* __New tablet devices__: iPad Pro 12.9" and iPad Air (9.7") for iOS 11, Nexus 7, 9 and 10 for Android Oreo

+* __New smartphone device__: iPhone X.

 ## Features from v3.0 ##